 The good news is that, INE has already chalked down an action plan for the new CCIE Collaboration v2.0 video series.
 Each of these videos would be technology based, with practical demonstration of the technology.

 Our first plan of action would be, to build a demo pod by mid-March where we could start creating videos for the new topics which cisco has listed in their v2.0 blueprint.
 Once the new blueprint is active, we would fine-tune our pods for rack rental.
-We expect all videos to be released to students by mid-August 2018.

 If you have any specific questions, you may email me on firstname.lastname@example.org and I would be happy to assist you in achieving your CCIE Collaboration v1.0 or CCIE Collaboration v2.0.